 View this post on Instagram

 Alternatively, you can also work through an AMRAP (as many reps as possible) — do as many pull-ups as possible in one minute, then rest.
-You can employe this strategy as a benchmark to test where your starting point is and build from there.
+You can employ this strategy as a benchmark to test where your starting point is and build from there.
 Ultimately, you’ll want to try to build up your reps to help increase your endurance.
 Giving yourself rest in between can help train your body to learn how to pace yourself.
 You can also build your confidence by making the finish line seem more achievable.

 Train for Endurance

 If you’ve never done 100 pull-ups or 200 push-ups in a row, you might not know it’s less about strength than it is about endurance.
 You might want to start practicing now by gradually increasing the amount of reps you can do at a time.